Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Occasionally, the freeze can last up to days, weeks, or even years.

-Research in recent times shows that people mysteriously frozen by catatonia do have thoughts.
+Research shows that people mysteriously frozen by catatonia think while having the experience.
 These individuals often say they experience intense anxiety and sometimes feel overwhelmed by the feelings.
 So, perhaps, it could be that they have too many thoughts at once, which sort of paralyzes them.

 Now the new question is, what could these thoughts be?